37chandler/ada-wedge-process/README.md

 # ADA: Wedge Process

 This repository builds on our Wedge Exploration exercise.
-This assignment will help you carry out the Wedge project at an A level.
+This exercise will help you carry out the Wedge project at an A level.

+You'll write code that carries out the following steps:

 1. Create an empty data frame called `wedge_summary` with the following columns: file_name, num_rows, num_cards, num_dates
 1. Iterate over the zip files that hold the Wedge transaction files